 The great Byron Nelson said as much.
 “I think the job the golf course superintendents have done is the biggest improvement in golf today.
 The demands have caused it, yes, but also the education that the golf course superintendents have now in agronomy and such (is critical).
 What I like is that golf course management has become so good universally.”

 Golf course architect Robert Trent Jones, Jr., notes: “To golf course superintendents around the world I owe a great debt, and every architect owes a great debt.
 We can only continue to provide these great golf facilities with well-educated professionals to maintain them.”
+And some golf course superintendents make maintenance work look fun.

 And, in Golf Magazine, the game’s iconic Arnold Palmer observed: “The Golf Course Superintendents Association of America and all golf course superintendents are probably the most important single entity that we have in golf. . . .
 The conditions and the golf course’s beauty, the environment, the wetlands, everything depends on their perseverance and their knowledge and the work that they do to maintain the golf courses.”